 Photos and videos tell better stories.
 Or more specifically, Instagram tells better stories.
 It’s by far one of the most engaging and interactive platforms with 58x more engagement per follower than Facebook.
 Instagram continuously introduces new features that benefit marketers and help them create the highest level of brand engagement and visibility.

 If you’re on Instagram, good.
 But it doesn’t guarantee you have more advantages than the fellow who is not yet on Instagram.
 Unless you do it right.
 Monitoring your Instagram data makes sure your Instagram strategy is not a hit-and-miss and helps you understand how the platform is contributing to your overall marketing ROI improvement.

 Though there is no one-size-fits-all Instagram report, it’s important to pay really good attention to some certain type of analytics.

 Since Instagram allows marketers to deliver content in different formats, keeping track of what is and isn’t working is essential for building an engaging content strategy.

 Content analytics lets you know what type of post your audience is more likely to engage with, whether it’s a carousel or video.
 Furthermore, the number of unique saves hints which content resonates with your audience the most.
 This understanding allows you to improve your content performance.

-Your profile is your landing page in the Instagram world, but bear in mind you have a shorter amount of time and words to impress and turn a visitor into a follower.
+Your profile is obviously your landing page in the Instagram world, but bear in mind you have a shorter amount of time and words to impress and turn a visitor into a follower.
 In that case, your description, brand hashtag and call-to-action, altogether, need to create the “love at first sight” moment.